MasDennis/rajawali3d.org/src/content/getting-started/0.9/11-particles/index.md

 setData(vertices, normals, textureCoords, colors, indices);
 ```
-Then its important to override the render() method and update some of the `ParticleMaterial`’s properties:
+Then its important to override the render() method and update some of the `ParticleMaterial`'s properties:
 ```
 @Override
 public void render(Camera camera, float[] projMatrix, float[] vMatrix,